vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 The role is available in the [Microsoft Defender](https://security.microsoft.com/emailandcollabpermissions) portal or in Entra ID (e.g. through PIM).

-### 4: Remove external tagging for the notification email
+### 4: Remove external tagging for the end user notifications
 Once the user clicked on the link and/or logged on to the phishing site, they received an email from `notification@attacksimulationtraining.com`.
-Exclude this email address or domain from your external tagging configuration (Exchange Online mail flow rules or Exchange Online’s External Email Tagging Feature).
+Exclude this email address or domain from your external tagging configuration (_Exchange Online mail flow rules_ or _Exchange Online’s External Email Tagging Feature_).
+You can also Tenant notifcations to change the address.

 ## Creating an attack simulation training
 After the requirements are set, you can begin creating an attack simulation training in the [Microsoft Defender Portal](https://security.microsoft.com/attacksimulator).
 You have the option to: